-The State Court of Douglas County was formed in July 2001 under the direction of Georgia Governor Roy Barnes.
-The Solicitor General represents the people of Douglas County and the State of Georgia as the Court's prosecuting attorney.
-The State Court, and therefore the Solicitor General, handles all misdemeanor criminal and traffic offenses committed with Douglas County.
+The Solicitor General represents the people of Douglas County and the State of Georgia as the Court’s prosecuting attorney and handles all misdemeanor criminal and traffic offenses committed in Douglas County.

 In some situations, traffic recipients must appear before the Judge, as follows:

 - Driving under the influence of alcohol (DUI)